tahirjaved/wp/README.md

 4. **Access WordPress**:
    - Open your browser and navigate to your domain
    - Complete the WordPress installation wizard
+   - Go to Appearance → Themes and activate "Custom Theme"

 ## Configuration